gdsbook/book/notebooks/09_spatial_inequality.md

 <!-- #endregion -->

-## Data: US State Per-Capita Income 1969-2017
+## Data: US State Per Capita Income 1969-2017

 The data used in this chapter contain repeated measurements for geographic regions over time.
-We consider the United States from 1969 to 2017; specifically, we will analyze median incomes at the county level.
+We consider the United States from 1969 to 2017; specifically, we will analyze per capita incomes at the county level.
 This perspective will allow to examine trends both in terms of how individual counties, states, or regions get richer or poorer, as well as how the overall distribution of income moves, skews, or spreads out.

 ```python ein.hycell=false ein.tags="worksheet-0" jupyter={"outputs_hidden": false} slideshow={"slide_type": "-"}